-We advise that you apply for the Justice Studies major either in your freshman year or during the first semester of your sophomore year.
+We advise that you apply for the Justice Studies major either in your freshman year or during the first semester of your sophomore year (BEFORE Registration).
 We strongly advise against applying for the major once you have entered your junior year because it will be very difficult to get the courses you need to graduate on time.
 You should meet with the Justice Studies Academic Advisor before applying in order to receive important information and resources.

 Yes, but you need to submit separate applications for each track, and, if accepted into more than one track, you will have to choose a track.
 We require that you pick a track so that as many students as possible may be admitted into the Justice Studies major.

 You should carefully research before choosing your track.
 JUST 200: Introduction to Justice Studies explores all of the tracks, and gives you a good foundation in and understanding of each track.
 Space permitting, you may be able to change the track you are in after becoming a Justice Studies major.
 Be aware that the requirements for each track are different, so you might end up needing to complete additional courses to fulfill the requirements for the new track if you do change.